General Mills

-General Mills, Inc., is an American multinational manufacturer and marketer of branded processed consumer foods sold through retail stores.
+General Mills, Inc., is an American multinational manufacturer and marketer of branded consumer foods sold through retail stores.
 Founded on the banks of the Mississippi River at Saint Anthony Falls in Minneapolis, the company originally gained fame for being a large flour miller.
-Today, the company markets many well-known North American brands, including Gold Medal flour, Annie's Homegrown, Lärabar, Cascadian Farm, Betty Crocker, Yoplait, Nature Valley, Totino's, Pillsbury, Old El Paso, Häagen-Dazs, as well as breakfast cereals under the General Mills name, including Cheerios, Chex, Lucky Charms, Trix, Cocoa Puffs and Count Chocula and the other monster cereals.

 It is headquartered in Golden Valley, Minnesota, a suburb of Minneapolis.

+Today, the company markets many well-known North American brands, including Gold Medal flour, Annie's Homegrown, Lärabar, Cascadian Farm, Betty Crocker, Nature Valley, Totino's, Pillsbury, Old El Paso, Häagen-Dazs, as well as breakfast cereals under the General Mills name, including Cheerios, Wheaties, Chex, Lucky Charms, Trix, Cocoa Puffs, and the monster cereals.

 History

 Washburn-Crosby Company

 The company can trace its history to the Minneapolis Milling Company, incorporated in 1856.
-The company was founded by Illinois Congressman Robert Smith, who leased power rights to flour mills operating along the west side of Saint Anthony Falls on the Mississippi River in Minneapolis, Minnesota.
+The company was founded by Illinois congressman Robert Smith, who leased power rights to flour mills operating along the west side of Saint Anthony Falls on the Mississippi River in Minneapolis, Minnesota.
 Cadwallader C. Washburn acquired the company shortly after its founding and hired his brother William D. Washburn to assist in the company's development.
 In 1866 the Washburns got into the business themselves, building the Washburn "B" Mill at the falls.
 At the time, the building was considered to be so large and output so vast that it could not possibly sustain itself.
 However, the company succeeded, and in 1874 he built the even bigger Washburn "A" Mill.

-In 1877, the mill entered a partnership with John Crosby to form the Washburn-Crosby Company, producing winter wheat Flour.
+In 1877, the mill entered a partnership with John Crosby to form the Washburn-Crosby Company, producing winter wheat flour.
 That same year Washburn sent William Hood Dunwoody to England to open the market for spring wheat.
 Dunwoody was successful and became a silent partner.

 In 1878, the "A" mill was destroyed in a flour dust explosion along with five nearby buildings, an event known as the Great Mill Disaster.
 The ensuing fire led to the death of 18 workers.
 Construction of a new mill began immediately.
 Not only was the new mill safer but it also was able to produce a higher quality flour after the old grinding stones were replaced with automatic steel rollers, the first ever used.

 In 1880, Washburn-Crosby flour brands won gold, silver and bronze medals at the Millers' International Exhibition in Cincinnati, causing them to launch the Gold Medal flour brand.

 In 1924, the company acquired a failing Twin Cities radio station, WLAG, renaming it WCCO (from Washburn-Crosby Company).